0xfarmed/ePOW-Eclipse/README.md

 cat /path/shown/in/previous/command
 ```

-Copy the array of numbers and import them in Backpack's private key section.
+Copy the array of numbers and import them in Backpack's private key section - Copy the all the numbers including '[]' and then open wallet -->import private key --> paste and save.
+Verify the Wallet address that shows in backpack wallet and Publick key Step 5 are the same.
+Then transfer 0.005 ETH into this new wallets before starting mining.

 ## Need Help?